pouyapez/mkbe/DesGAN/README.md

-# Conditional text GAN for Imputing description Attributes
+# Conditional Text GAN for Imputing Description Attributes

 Implementations of generating descriptions from Multi-modal Embeddings.